 It contains a simple graphic of three houses, which are used to help individuals and families externalise and explore what is happening in their lives, particularly in relation to danger and harm, safety factors, and their hopes and dreams.
 The tool involves both drawing and words and is an effective tool to help young people express their worries, what makes them happy and what they would like from their placement.

 The Safety House is a practical, visual tool that has been designed to include children’s views and understanding of what makes them feel safe.

 The Safety House creates a context for talking with children and young people about the collaborative planning process.
-It elicits their views on what would need to happen within their family/placement to ensure they are safe, in situations where they may have previously been hurt or were at risk of being hurt.
+It elicits their views on what would need to happen within their family, their placement or during family visits to ensure they are safe, in situations where they may have previously been hurt or were at risk of being hurt.